garrettwesley/fa17-lec6-demo/README.md

 Let's get started!

 ## Getting Started
-Create your application by running `rails new yelp` in the directory of your choice and `cd ~/yelp`.
+Create your application by running `rails new yelp` in the directory of your choice and `cd yelp`.
 You will not need to run `bundle install` because making a new app will automatically do this for you.

 Verify you've set things up correctly by starting up the `rails server`.